 - Build a relationship with your readers

 - Start a conversation about a topic

 The email marketing service I recommend for most beginners is Aweber.
 You can sign up for a 30-day free trial from here and start building a list.
 Alternatively, you can try a service like GetRespose.
 But, Aweber is an affiliates-friendly service where you can promote affiliate products and earn passive income.

 Also, I recommend using a tool like Convertful or ConvertBox to improve conversions.

 Tracking your website visitors is a must-do task from the very first day of your website.

 Google Analytics might not be the very best solution if you want to display the total number of visitors on your site.
-But, it is very helpful for tracking the overall performance of your marketing campaigns so on.
+But, it is very helpful for tracking the overall performance of your marketing campaigns and so on.
 I listed many website traffic tracking tools in this post.

-Among website traffic analytics tools, I like these tools.
+Among website traffic analytics tools, I like these tools:

 So, what is your best website traffic tracker?
 Share your thoughts in the comment section below.

 19 thoughts on “Top 8 Free Website Traffic Trackers to Live Analyze Visitors”